metamn/react/content/blog/graphql-and-rest-apis-with-aws/index.md

 There are third party generators, tools and frameworks to help.
 In fact there is an entire industry built around making REST APIs work on Amazon &mdash; it is that complicated.

+While in a few days it was possible to set up AppSync with React and play thoughtfully with optimizations and experience (Relay vs. Apollo) &mdash; spending the same time with the REST API was enough only to create and manage the schema; Adding the necessary Lamdba functions and data backend was unsuccessful with generators.

+## REST

+Official videos:

+- How difficult to create: https://www.youtube.com/watch?v=xkDcBssNd1g
+- How difficult to add best practices: https://www.youtube.com/watch?v=9ElpSPXk-g8

 I've tried all: [Swagger](https://swagger.io/), [Serverless](https://serverless.com/), [Claudia.js](https://www.claudiajs.com/) &mdash; even Amazon's own Amplify.
 No success.
 Bugs, outdated code and documentation, undocumented features, [frightened](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb) by the amount of work needs to be done.

-While in a weekend I've set up AppSync with React and played with Relay and Apollo thoughtfully &mdash; spending the same time with the REST API was enough only to create the schema but couldn't really integrate automatically with AWS Lamdba functions.

-## REST

-I've created a REST API with Amplify;

 ## GraphQL